Q: What if my actual educational costs exceed the estimated expenses?

-A: If a student believes the Cost of Attendance (COA) used in determining their financial aid was insufficient, they may request a review to increase their COA (and aid eligibility) with the 2020-2021 Budget Review Request Form.
-Due to fund limitations, budget increases are typically funded with additional loan eligibility.
+A: If a student believes the Cost of Attendance (COA) used in determining their financial aid was insufficient, they may request a review to increase their COA (and aid eligibility) with a Budget Review Request form found on the Forms page.
+Due to funding limitations, budget increases are typically funded with additional loan eligibility

 A: If a student or their parent(s), if applicable, have been adversely affected by extraordinary circumstances that have reduced their ability to pay for college expenses, the financial aid office can review those circumstances in order to recalculate the Expected Family Contribution (EFC).
 This could potentially increase eligibility for need-based aid subject to the availability of funding.
-Please access our 2020-2021 Special Circumstances Form.
-Remember that these appeals will require the student or parent to provide additional documentation supporting these circumstances.
+Please access our Special Circumstances Form found on the Forms page to report those changes.

 Q: Should I complete a FAFSA or TASFA?